What is The Arnold P. Gold Foundation?

 What is humanism in healthcare?

-Why is humanistic and compassionate care important?
+Why is human-centered care important?

 Scientific evidence demonstrates that compassion and empathy are critical components of good medicine.
-When healthcare professionals give humanistic care, patients are more likely to adhere to their medical orders, which results in better health outcomes.
+When healthcare professionals give humanistic care, patients are more likely to adhere to their medical plan, which results in better health outcomes.
 When patients engage in preventive healthcare practices and heal more quickly, it results in cost-savings to the healthcare system.

-The work begins with the training of healthcare professionals, where the Foundation supports efforts to spread the habit of humanism.
+The work begins with the training of healthcare professionals, where the Gold Foundation supports efforts to spread the habit of humanism.
 Our strategies are to:

-• establish clear expectations and standards for trainees early in the educational process;
+- establish clear expectations and standards for trainees early in the educational process;

-• identify, reward and promote exemplary role models/mentors;
+- identify, reward and promote exemplary role models/mentors;

-• provide experiences and opportunities for healthcare professionals to understand the patient perspective and to reflect on their role as caregivers.
+- provide experiences and opportunities for healthcare professionals to understand the patient perspective and to reflect on their role as caregivers.

 How widely are the Foundation’s programs adopted?